ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/master-detail-grids/index.md

 detailGridInfo.api.flashCells();
 </snippet>

-The grid generates IDs for detail grids by prefixing the parent row's ID with `detail_`.
+The grid generates IDs for detail grids by prefixing the parent row's ID with `detail_{ROW-ID}`.
 For example if the ID of the expanded Master Row is `"88"`, then the ID of the Detail Grid / row will be `"detail_88"`.

 <api-documentation source='grid-api/api.json' section='masterDetail' names='["forEachDetailGridInfo"]'></api-documentation>